SlappyPenguin/antsolver/history/README.md

 ## History

-This folder is not a part of the main solver.
-It's a personal record tracing the progress of state-of-the-art equilibrium finding, abstraction, and search algorithms for Poker (and imperfect-information games more generally).
+This folder is separate from the main solver.
+It's a personal record tracing the progress of state-of-the-art algorithms for equilibrium finding, abstraction, and search in poker and large, imperfect-information games more generally.

-The programs provided here only implement a few equilibrium finding algorithms - specifically the earlier variants of CFR.
+The programs provided here only implement a few equilibrium finding algorithms, specifically the earlier variants of Counterfactual Regret Minimisation (CFR).

 ### Timeline